orefalo/g2/README.md

 ###Work in progress

-When developing, saving the _work in progress_ is common.
-How many times do you have to switch branch to troubleshoot another issue?

-git _stash_ typically comes to the rescue in that situation.
-But unless you provide a well detailed comment (which nobody does!), you loose track of which branches the stash applied to.
+Saving the _work in progress_ is common when developing with git.
+Typically, git _stash_ comes to the rescue.
+The issue with stashing is that you typically loose track of which branch you stashed from, making the stash a short term solution to save work in progress.

-That's why **g2** introduces `wip` and `unwip`.
+Instead, **g2** introduces `wip` and `unwip`.
 Two handy commands that you will learn to love.
-See below and note how a wip commit is created on your current branch.
+Unlike stashing, wip commits the work in progress as a regular commit.

 ```
 $ g st